julianbuettner/zeco/README.md

 Zellij has a server client architecture.
 This usually works over a linux socket, but in theory (and in practice) access to the socket can be proxied.

-Zeco uses [Iroh](https://www.iroh.computer/) to establish a end-to-end encrypted peer to peer connection.
+Zeco uses [Iroh](https://www.iroh.computer/) to establish an end-to-end encrypted peer to peer connection.
 Iroh bootstraps this connection via their servers and the protocol is based on QUIC.
 The host id basically is a generated public key of the host.